ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 If you encounter a `You have requested a non-existent parameter` error (like, for example, `You have requested a non-existent parameter "ibexa.dashboard.ibexa_news.limit".`), this is due to incorrect order of entries in `config/bundles.php`.
-To fix this, use the order from https://github.com/ibexa/commerce-skeleton/blob/v4.6.0/config/bundles.php, and add any additional bundles again.
+To fix this, use the order from https://github.com/ibexa/commerce-skeleton/blob/v4.6.0/config/bundles.php, and add any extra bundles again.

 #### Non-existent service